-Red Oak select is much grainier in nature.
+Red Oak has a stronger grain pattern.
 Because of this, it is much more porous.
 The grains of red oak are more prominent than white oak.
 White oak has a smoother and cleaner look.
-The grains of white are finer and not as “wild” as red oak.
+The grains of white are finer and not as pronounced as red oak.
 Because of this, white oak is denser.
 On the Janka scale, red oak has a hardness of 1290 while white oak has a hardness of 1360.
 However, because red oak has a more pronounced grain pattern, it tends to hide scratches and dents better than white oak.

 When installing brand new hardwood throughout the house, the option you choose really depends on aesthetics.
 But if you need to match hardwoods, that’s a whole other story and a bit more complicated.

 The flooring consumer’s NEXT big decision : Now that you’ve chosen the species of hardwood for your home, which grade will you chose, and does the grade effect the quality?

 Didn’t know there were different grades?
 Don’t worry, that’s what this Blog’s for!
 I went straight to the source for this information… (The NWFA/NOFMA Grading Standards) That’s right, look no further… NOFMA has been around for over 100 years and here’s what they have to say about their standard grades: